steffenricklin/RU-neurosmash/README.md

 > Internal deadline: November 16, 2020

-- Here we want to get a working baseline and try out two or more learning algorithms
+- Here we want to get a working baseline and try out $n$ or more learning algorithms
+- Choose the one we like the most / is most feasible?
+- ...

 ### Phase 2.
 Add biological plausibility 🧠

 > Internal deadline: November 23, 2020

 - Can be at the level of learning, network architecture, neuron model, exploration strategy etc.
-- Use the lectures, podcasts for inspiration to come up with a good addition
+- Use the lectures, podcasts, papers for inspiration to come up with a good addition
 - Make sure it is actually plausible (i.e. based on how the brain works)

 ### Phase 3.
 Wrapping up and write report 📋